Frequently Asked Questions

 - Encourage students to be a part of the Georgia State University community and take advantage of the numerous resources.

-- Contact Matthew Mitchell, coordinator of Greek Life, at 404-413-1580 with any questions about participation in a fraternity or sorority for a student with a disability.
+- Contact Greek Life staff with any questions about participation in a fraternity or sorority for a student with a disability.

 Aren't fraternities and sororities just like the one's shown in the media (e.g., Animal House, Old School and Greek)?